Austria, Hungary, Slovakia

 border.
 Along beautiful dam and embankment paths to the fortress town Komárom/Komárno.

 Past the Roman fort Kelemantia along the very beautiful dam trail to Esztergom where the gorgeous basilica – Hungary’s largest Catholic Church – will impress you.
-Your destination for today is Visegrád.
+Your destination for today is Esztergom or further on to Visegrád.

 Through the “Donauknie” (Danube knee) to Szentendre with its lively atmosphere and interesting art scene.
 The entrance to Budapest, Hungary's capital is impressive.
 Enjoy Budapest to discover many of the highlights of this beautiful city.